quobyte/openstack_patches/README.md

 Backport of a [Nova bugfix](https://review.openstack.org/#/c/432344/) for a [bug](https://bugs.launchpad.net/nova/+bug/1530860) that caused mounts to be removed when the Nova service was stopped or restarted.
 This patch is part of the upstream code fore releases Pike and newer.

-## truncate-ephemeral_patch

-This patch changes Nova ephemeral image prealloc behaviour by running truncate instead of fallocate.
-This improves performance with ephemeral images on Quobyte volumes.
-This change is compatible with other backends with a possible performance impact.

 ## overlay_volume_patch (**beta**)

 Backport of the upstream changes for [overlay volumes](https://review.openstack.org/#/c/507050), the [volume_from_snapshot_cache](https://review.openstack.org/#/c/502974/9) and some [general volume creation optimizations](https://review.openstack.org/#/c/500782/) for Cinder.